 Marking information as privileged

 Step 1.
-Set tag as "privileged" as described here
+Set a tag as "privileged" as described here

 Step 2.
 Tag files as you usually would, using tags you marked as "privileged".
 Add Tag application notes at this point if you wish (or if you have entered a default reason for privilege tags, this will be automatically be added).